d2si-oss/ooso/README.md

 The `map` method receives a `BufferedReader` as a parameter which is a reader of the batch part that the mapper lambda processes.
 The Reader closing is done internally for you.

-- The class `reducer.Reducer` is the implementation of your reducers.
+- The class [Reducer](example-project/src/main/java/reducer/Reducer.java) is the implementation of your reducers.
 It must extend the `reducer.ReducerAbstract` class which looks like the following:

 ```java
 public abstract class ReducerAbstract {